BathMASH/MathAltNotes/README.md

 to all students then you may need to set up Moodle so that only these students can see certain resources.

+The easiest way to do this if you are in the Department of Mathematical Sciences is to ask us to set it up for you on one of the alternative notes Moodle pages.
+We will give you access and tell you what to do.

-The easiest way to do this is to create a separate topic which can only be seen by certain students.
+If you want to do this on your own Moodle page then you will need to create a separate topic which can only be seen by certain students.

+Please be very careful if you do this yourself, it is easy to accidentally break a student's confidentuality.

 To do this:
 * Make an empty topic
 * Click on Edit -> Edit topic
 * Unclick Use default section name and give the topic an appropriate title